sav-che/TL-2/Authors/Bongard, August Gustav Heinrich {std. Bong.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 310](https://www.biodiversitylibrary.org/item/103859#page/320/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 310](https://www.biodiversitylibrary.org/page/33265507) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bongard, August Gustav Heinrich {std.
 Bong.}|first entry]] for this author

 ### Author

-\* Bongard, August Gustav Heinrich (1786-1839), German botanist and physician, born at Bonn, moved to St. Petersburg, originally as a practicing physician with the St. Petersburg nobility, later botanist with the Academy of Sciences ib. (*Bong.*).
+\* Bongard, August Gustav Heinrich (1786-1839), German botanist and physician, born at Bonn, moved to St. Petersburg, originally as a practicing physician with the St. Petersburg nobility, later botanist with the Academy of Sciences ib.
+**Abbreviated name**: *Bong.*

 #### Herbarium and types